CrypticDG/DjangoCareerShiftersWebsite/README.md

 ### 2. The Docs file, is used with phinx which automates the documentations & layout of files.

 #### 2.1 Docs\build\index.html (access Document here in index.html, instal sphinx and install  sphinx_rtd_theme) Have a look at the conf.py file.
-Docstrings to describe every class, definition etc. will be an audacious task.
-For now you can see the layout of how django dango project was built.
+Docstrings to describe every class, definition etc. will be an heavy task.
+For now you can see the layout of how django project was built.
 Some dockstrings added.
 #### There are some inline comments, without cluttering code.
 #### Will add some more docstrings when I find it useful.
 I suggest you watch Django tutotials how setting.py, static files,
 #### models.py, forms.py, views.py & urls.py are linked and all run through manage.py.
 And research Models of how Django is setup.